GED In New Hampshire

 • 175-200: college ready + college credits score

-How to Prepare for the GED or HiSET Exam
+How to Prepare for the GED New Hampshire Exam

 Contact your nearest HSE (High School Equivalency) preparation or testing center or go online and find out if you are eligible to take the GED or HiSET exam.
 Not everybody qualifies: you should not have a high school diploma or be signed up for a school program.

 Become well informed of requirements and regulations, and get adequately prepared.
-Your community bookstore or library may supply study material, and there are some very good online prep courses as well, like the Onsego prep course that generously provides the free practice tests and video lessons available on this website.
+Your community bookstore or library may supply study material, and there are some very good online prep courses as well, like Onsego GED Prep, a course that is recognized by GED Testing Service as fully GED test-aligned.

 But most importantly, all across New Hampshire, there are numerous locations where GED and HiSET preparation classes are offered, often totally free of charge.
 In these classes, you will become well-prepared to take the exam confidently.